-\begin{proof} The knots in (\ref{CC1}), (\ref{CC2}) and (\ref{CC3}) are hyperbolic knots, while the knots in (\ref{CC4}) are {\HSKs}.
+\begin{proof} The knots in \ref{CC1}, \ref{CC2} and \ref{CC3} are hyperbolic knots, while the knots in \ref{CC4} are {\HSKs}.
 In fact, the $5_2$ knot is the $k3_2$ hyperbolic knot as tabulated in the census \cite{CDW}, and the $15n_{43522}$ knot is the $k8_{128}$ hyperbolic knot in the census \cite{CKM}.
 The hyperbolicity of $P(-3, 3, 2n + 1)$ follows from \cite{LM99}.
 The satellite knots $\mathcal{W}^+(T_{2,3}, 2)$ and $\mathcal{W}^-(T_{2,3}, 2)$ are Whitehead-doubles of non-trivial knots, and so they are {\HSKs}.

-Therefore, we can adopt \autoref{THMB} to prove the profinite rigidity of these knot complements.
+Therefore, we can apply \autoref{THMB} to prove the profinite rigidity of these knot complements.
 Indeed, \cite[Theorem 1.1]{BS24} shows that $0$ is a characterising slope for $5_2$, and \cite[Theorem 1.1]{BS22} shows that $0$ is a characterising slope for $15n_{43522}$, $P(-3,3,2n+1)$ or $\mathcal{W}^{\pm}(T_{2,3},2)$.
 Thus, by \autoref{LEM: Characterising}, $0$ is an {\SCS} for any listed knot $K$.
 Hence, according to \autoref{THMB}, it suffices to show that $K(0)$ is profinitely rigid among all closed, orientable 3-manifolds.

-Indeed, when $K$ is the hyperbolic knot listed in (\ref{CC1}), (\ref{CC2}) and (\ref{CC3}), Cheetham-West showed in the proof of \cite[Theorem 1.1]{Cw23} that $K(0)$ is a graph manifold with JSJ-graph a single vertex and one cycle edge.
+Indeed, when $K$ is one of the hyperbolic knots listed in \ref{CC1}, \ref{CC2} and \ref{CC3}, Cheetham-West showed in the proof of \cite[Theorem 1.1]{Cw23} that $K(0)$ is a graph manifold with JSJ-graph a single vertex and one cycle edge.
 Therefore, $K(0)$ is profinitely rigid in closed, orientable 3-manifolds according to the profinite classification of closed graph manifolds by Wilkes \cite[Theorem A]{Wil18}.